joeymich/crud-application/README.md

 # crud-application
-Simple crud application using the tkinter package, stores data locally in json format
+Crud application using the tkinter package, stores data locally in json format